-If you don't know, California Penal Code 211 PC robbery has been declared a strike under the California Three Strikes Law and the legislature of California.
+If you are unfamiliar, California Penal Code 211 PC robbery has been declared a strike offense under the California Three Strikes Law, as enacted by the California legislature.
 It is characterized as a violent felony because usually, somebody's doing something violent during the robbery, whether using force or fear to take somebody's property away.
 PC 211 describes the crime of robbery, which is considered a type of theft crime offense.

-Most times, a robbery will occur where the property is taken away from the person's immediate presence.
-Still, there are examples of no force or fear used to take the property, but the robber uses the force or fear during the escape.
+Most times, a robbery occurs when property is taken away from the person's immediate presence.
+Still, there are examples of property being taken without force or fear, but the robber uses force or fear during the escape.
 That's called an Estes robbery.
 It's the same as a regular robbery.
 It comes with the same penalties and consequences.

 However, there are exceptions to this rule.
 These exceptions often revolve around what can be termed as unique circumstances.
 These unique circumstances can be anything that sets the robbery apart from the usual cases.
 Our Los Angeles criminal defense attorneys will delve into this topic in more detail below, offering hope for those facing robbery charges.